 4. Roll the ball gently in your hands covered in soap lather.
-You are trying to get the fibres to lock into each other.
-Keep agitating the fibres to encourage felting.
+You are trying to get the fibers to lock into each other.
+Keep agitating the fibers to encourage felting.

-5. Now you can add coloured wool.
+5. Now you can add colored wool.
 Carefully prepare the roving by pulling off a 3-5 inch piece.

 6. It is important to keep the fibers lined up while splitting the roving a few times lengthwise.

-7. Take a piece and wrap it around your white ball in one direction, take another piece and wrap it the other direction making a cross.
-You can alternate colours or use a solid colour.
+7. Take a piece and wrap it around your white ball in one direction, take another piece and wrap it in the other direction making a cross.
+You can alternate colors or use a solid color.
 It is up to your creativity.

-8. Lather your hands again with soap and gently roll the roll the ball in your hands as if you are forming meatballs or bread rolls.
+8. Lather your hands again with soap and gently roll the ball in your hands as if you are forming meatballs or bread rolls.
 Be careful to go slow at the beginning.

 9. Periodically, dip the ball in water and squeeze out the liquid.
 Repeating the lathering and agitation process.
 If the white is still showing, repeat step #7.